agyryk/hey/README.md

                         (default for current machine is 8 cores) -more                 Provides information on DNS lookup, dialup, request and response timings.
-  -debug		        Turn On the debug mode which is printing all servrer requests and responses
+  -debug		        Print all server requests and responses while executing
 ```